 Our Commitment to Social Change Work

-PTP is committed to social justice work because we believe that real political change can only be achieved when people of color, Native people, immigrants, women, low-income, LGBTQI, and people whose lives intersect these communities collectively build power in their communities to drive systemic change that dismantles oppressive structures, inequalities, and conditions.
-We believe that political change is achieved and culture and society are transformed when marginalized communities are liberated from oppression — are able to exercise all their human rights without fear, discrimination, and retaliation — in ways that empower people, elevate voices, and allow people to have access and resources to live self-determined lives with dignity.
+PTP is committed to social justice work because we believe that real political change can only be achieved when people of color, indigenous people, immigrants, women, low-income, LGBTQ, and people whose lives intersect these communities collectively build power in their communities to drive systemic change that dismantles oppressive structures, inequalities, and conditions.
+We believe that political change is achieved and culture and society are transformed when communities are liberated from oppression — are able to exercise all their human rights without fear, discrimination, and retaliation — in ways that empower people, elevate voices, and allow people to have access and resources to live self-determined lives with dignity.